lianqiw/maos/docs/10_introduction.md

 simulate segmented primary mirrors and secondary mirror support vignetting.
 Aberration of the telescope or instrument optics are modeled as static OPD maps with various conjugation.
-Non-common path aberrations that originate from the WFS or science optics are handled by automaticaly biasing the WFS measurements.
+Non-common path aberrations that originate from the WFS or science optics are handled by automatically biasing the WFS measurements.

 The wavefront sensors (WFS) can be simulated as idealized wavefront gradient sensors, best Zernike fit tilt sensors, or physical optic WFS using user